felixgunawan/safe-step/README.md

 ```

 ## Features
-- Recover from panic (will convert panic to error)
+- Safe goroutine, will recover from panic inside goroutine execution (will convert panic to error)
-- Ability to set max timeout for all async functions execution
+- Context-aware (see /example/timeout for implementation example using context.WithTimeout)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.